 Students wishing to study a National Foundation Diploma in Sports will need to satisfy the entry requirements to Arthur Mellows Sixth Form.
-If students have studied Sports and Exercise at Level 2, they must have achieved at least a Pass or a Grade 5.
-Enthusiasm for the subject and a good work ethic are also vital for success.
+If students have studied Sports and Exercise at Level 2 or GCSE PE they must have achieved at least a Merit or a Grade 5.
+Enthusiasm for the subject and sport as a whole, along with a good work ethic are also vital for success.